Observational Learning: The Complete Guideby Becton Loveless

 For educators, observational learning has two be considered in two distinct ways: learning and performance.
 Learning refers to the cognitive model that a person forms, while performance refers to the actual ability to repeat the task.
 When testing whether modeling is working among students, instructors should assess their students first by asking them to verbally describe the task.
 The greater the ability for a student to describe the steps, the greater amount of learning that has occurred.
 Afterward, students should be actually asked to repeat the task themselves, which indicates their performance level.
 Although there are correlations between the ability to describe a task and repeat it, those correlations are not always perfect.
 There may at times be a gap between how well a student has learned a task versus how well they can perform the task.

-Returning to value of rewards versus punishments, researchers found that there was a gap between how well participants were able to repeat a task based on rewards versus punishments.
+Returning to the value of rewards versus punishments, researchers found that there was a gap between how well participants were able to repeat a task based on rewards versus punishments.
 In observations of children, researchers found that those who were rewarded and punished for learning a task could both describe how to do the task at about equal levels.
 In other words, both those who were rewarded and punished experienced a similar level of learning.
 However, in actual practice, there was superior performance among the reward group.
-These findings implied once again that rewarding learners was a superior approach to instructing student, though in this case specifically when it came to performance of the task.
+These findings implied once again that rewarding learners was a superior approach to instructing students, though in this case specifically when it came to performance of the task.
 As such, teachers may find that students can similarly describe how to perform a task but may not be able to equally perform that task in practice.
 This may be related to the rewards and punishments system that the teacher has used.

 The Stages of Observational Learning